 Holliston High School, in conjunction with the support of the Holliston Police Department and the Holliston Fire Department, has implemented a buzzer system to enter the facility.
 As is the case with all the other schools in the district, several doors will be open and unlocked prior to the start of classes (8:10 AM) allowing students and staff to enter school quickly and efficiently.
 Doors will be locked just after the bell rings at 8:10 AM.
-Visitors will not be allowed in the building unless granted prior authorization by administration.
-Please refer to the District Reopening Plan for information about visitors.
+Visitors must check in at the main office upon arrival.
 Following the bell all students, staff and visitors will only be allowed to enter the school via the front door.
 To request entry, a visitor should press the button on the entry system and respond to the questions from the office staff who will determine if the visitor has a legitimate reason to be allowed entry into the building.